CASH TRUTHS THAT AREN'T

 the reserves needed to replace the asset at an inflating price.

-Academia came up with various possible solutions, but none really
+Academia came up with various possible solutions, but none were really

-In that context, it is humorous to hear analysts contend now, that the accountant's calculation OVERSTATES the cost of assets - they
+In that context, it is humorous to hear analysts contend now, that the accountant's calculation OVERSTATES the cost of long-life assets (understates their value).
+While

-accountants measure the cost of long-term assets in a logical and
+accountants measure the cost in a logical and

-The Income Statement depreciates assets at a slower rate than is allowed for
+The accountants' Income Statement depreciates assets at a slower rate than is allowed for

 taxes.
 So when management claims that the larger tax allowance should be increased further, because it is lower than